gbengataylor/disconnected-jupyter-image/install_jupyter_image_3.5.md

     --insecure-policy Redirect
 ```

-Access the created route and test away!
+Access the created route and test away!!